WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 Results and Discussion

-EDX mapping confirmed the particles were made of iron, with no elemental diffusion into the carbon matrix.
-STEM imaging showed that the nanoparticles were fully enclosed within the nanotube walls, without external aggregation or attachment.
-Phase contrast imaging revealed consistent graphitic interlayer spacing around 0.34 nm, while wall thickness varied from 5 to over 15 layers across different nanotubes.
+STEM imaging showed growth of 20-nm particles inside carbon nanotubes, which were fully enclosed within the nanotube walls, without external aggregation or attachment.
+EDX mapping confirmed that the nanoparticles were made primarilly of iron, with no elemental diffusion into the carbon matrix.
+High resolution STEM imaging revealed consistent graphitic interlayer spacing around 0.34 nm, while wall thickness varied from 5 to over 15 layers across different nanotubes.

-4D-STEM orientation analysis revealed both aligned and misaligned particles relative to the carbon shell, indicating that confinement can – but doesn’t always – guide crystal growth.
-Nanobeam diffraction enabled region-specific orientation analysis, allowing researchers to decouple particle structure from the surrounding host.
-Together, the integrated dataset provided a detailed view of particle identity, placement, and orientation within the carbon host environment.
+Phase and orientation analysis revealed both aligned and misaligned grains relative to the carbon shell, indicating that the confinement in the nanotubes could have guided crystal growth.
+The nanobeam diffraction analysis enabled region-specific orientation mapping (4D-STEM) that decoupled particle structure from the surrounding carbon walls.
+Together, the integrated dataset provided a detailed view of particle identity, placement, and orientation within the carbon nanotube confinement.

 GET IN Touch